Skip to main content

 Endpoint Protections

-The rise of remote work during the COVID-19 pandemic emphasized the need for endpoint security on desktops, laptops, mobile devices, and more.
-Because these devices are no longer physically contained within the four walls of an organization, they don’t receive the same level of protections.
-It’s essential that each device is configured and installed with security tools such as antivirus, anti-malware, and firewalls to prevent malicious files from executing and to block unauthorized access.
+With the prevalence of remote work, devices like desktops, laptops and mobile devices are no longer physically contained within the four walls of an organization.
+For this reason, it’s even more essential that each device is configured and installed with security tools such as antivirus, anti-malware, and firewalls to prevent malicious files from executing and to block unauthorized access.
 In addition, health organizations should:

 • Limit and remove unnecessary administrator accounts.